beebozy/NEON_EVM/README.md

     erc20Token.transferFrom(msg.sender, address(this), amount);
     erc20Token.transferSolana(solanaPubkey, uint64(amount));
 }

+// This is the  new composability request This allows one to transfer from a solana account to anEVM account

+function transferFromSolana(
+    bytes32 solanaSender,
+    address evmRecipient,
+    uint64 amount
+) external

+// This one is not there transfer batch transaction this allows one to transfre
 🧪 Why Composability Matters
 This demo showcases cross-chain composability—how tokens and logic on one chain (Ethereum) can safely and efficiently interact with assets and identity on another chain (Solana).
 It's a practical foundation for building: